Iran says EU will not impose oil sanctions

 TEHRAN The European Union "definitely" will not impose sanctions on OPEC member Iran's oil exports because such a measure would harm the global crude market, Iranian Oil Minister Rostam Qasemi said on Sunday.

-EU leaders called on Friday for more sanctions against Iran by the end of January, in an effort to increase pressure on Tehran over its disputed nuclear program.
+EU leaders called on Friday for more sanctions against Iran by the end of January, in an effort to increase pressure on Tehran over its disputed nuclear programme.

 "Our policy is sustainable supply of oil to Europe ...
 Iran is a major oil producer and any sanctions on our oil export would harm the global market," Qasemi told a news conference.